 Always being bitten by mosquito’s and awake for hours while trying to sleep, itching myself until bleeding and ever so often on the search for any kind of repellent.

-And I remain of the assumption that (bicycle) gear last forever.
+Remaining of the assumption that (bicycle) gear last forever, I now know it isn’t.
 I should get rid of that tale.
 Yet, Cumulus comes close.
+I bought the sleeping bag at the start of the cycling trip (probably somewhere in the beginning of 2012), so it lasts long.

 Plus